paulc4/microservices-demo/README.md

 * v1.1.0 corresponds to Spring Cloud release-train Brixton
 * v1.0.0 corresponds to Spring Cloud release-train Angel.SR6

+If running with Java 11 or later, you need to upgrade the build to include additional dependencies.
+Refer to https://github.com/paulc4/microservices-demo/issues/32 for details.

 ## Using an IDE

 You can run the system in your IDE by running the three server classes in order: _RegistrationService_, _AccountsService_ and _WebService_.
 Each is a Spring Boot application using embedded Tomcat.
 In Spring Tool Suite use `Run As ...
 Spring Boot App` otherwise just run each as a Java application - each has a static `main()` entry point.